-Mayhew has been a lifeline for the homeless and rough sleepers since 2000.
+Mayhew has been a lifeline for people who are experiencing homelessness and rough sleepers since 2000.

 A dog is often a homeless person’s only companion, but the added expense of vet and food bills puts an extra burden on people who are already in a vulnerable situation.
 Our Animal Welfare Officers regularly visit the homeless and their dogs at centres and on the streets, where they build close and trusted relationships with them and provide free general health checks and microchipping.

 We work with homeless centres across London and offer preventative vet care including neutering, vaccinations, defleaing and worming treatments.
 We give collars, tags and leads to keep their dogs safe and jackets to keep them warm in the cold winter months.
 We make sure all the dogs have plenty of food and our dedicated Animal Welfare Officers are always there to help, no matter how difficult the situation may be.